 Atocha Gold Bars

-At least least 160 gold bars and discs were found in the Atocha shipwreck, as well as a significant number of gold coins.
-These bars vary in weight, typically ranging between 5 to 10 pounds each, with an estimate of over 7,175 ounces of gold.
+At least 160 gold bars and discs and a significant number of gold coins were found in the Atocha shipwreck.
+These bars vary in weight, typically ranging between 5 and 10 pounds each, and they are estimated to contain over 7,175 ounces of gold.

-Several of the Atocha Gold Bars have come up for auction in recent years.
+Several Atocha Gold Bars have come up for auction in recent years.
 In 2008, Heritage Auctions sold

 In May of this year, Sedwick Auctions offered one of the gold bars weighing over 5 pounds with presale price estimates exceeding $200,000.
 The bar is stamped with a single foundry and assayer mark reading “SEBATN / ESPANOL” in the center and includes eight royal tax stamps and marking indicating 17 karat gold fineness.

-The extensive recovery operation led by Mel Fisher recovered a significant portion of the Atocha’s gold bars, but many believe that there’s still more to be found.
+The extensive recovery operation led by Mel Fisher recovered a significant portion of Atocha’s gold bars, but many believe that there are still more to be found.

 Atocha Treasure Value